Cartel (ship)

-Cartels, in international law, are ships employed on humanitarian voyages, in particular, to carry communications or prisoners between belligerents.
+Cartels, in international law, are ships employed for humanitarian voyages between belligerents, most commonly (but not exclusively) the repatriation of prisoners.
 They fly distinctive flags, including a flag of truce.
 Traditionally, they were unarmed but for a single gun retained for signalling purposes.
-Cartel ships were used on the basis of intergovernmental agreements, which were called 'cartels' between the 17th and the 19th century.
+Cartel ships were used on the basis of intergovernmental agreements, which were called 'cartels' between the 17th and the 19th centuries.

-A ship serving as a cartel was not subject to seizure or capture.
-However, if it engaged in commerce or warlike acts such as carrying official dispatches or messengers, it lost its character of inviolability and would then be subject to capture.
+A ship serving as a cartel was not subject to seizure or capture, unless it violated the agreement by engaging in commerce or warlike acts such as carrying official dispatches or messengers for one party.
+In exchange for repatriation, the prisoners and their government agreed to give safe passage and not to challenge the ownership of the cartel ship (often a prize ship).
+Thus, the prisoners being taken for exchange agreed not to attempt to overpower the prize crew, and it was allowed free passage into and out of its destination port (including past any blockade).
 The cartel protection extended to the return voyage.
-Furthermore, the prisoners being taken for exchange were under an obligation not to engage in hostilities towards their captors.
-If they were to capture the cartel ship, they would have no rights to salvage, and the owner of the vessel, if it were a ship from their country, would have no right to reclaim the vessel.
+If the ship were seized, the captor would have no rights to salvage, and the former owner of the vessel, if it were a ship from their country, would have no right to reclaim the vessel.